ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 - motto: "mechanisms instead of policy"
 - Lua is compiled by Lua compiler into byte code, then byte code interpreted by Lua VM
 - start REPL just by typing `lua`, or start with script `lua -e some-script.lua`
+- teal is a typed dialect of lua: https://github.com/teal-language/tl

 ## LUAJIT
 - LuaJIT uses JIT compiler that generates machine code directly